flowerfalling/wxbot/README.md

 ## Do not abuse

-I **picked up** this API and it could have serious consequences if misused
+I **picked up** this API so it could have serious consequences if misused